Samreay/Samreay/content/reviews/remonarch/index.md

 Then, Cairn reawakens.
 It's a decade earlier and he's in his childhood body.
 But he remembers everything...
 There's much to accomplish.
 First, however, he'd really love to stop himself from dying.

-After cementing itself as one of the most beloved progression fantasy web serials on Royal Road, the RE: Monarch Series now comes to Kindle, Kindle Unlimited, and Audible (narrated by Luke Daniels).
+After cementing itself as one of the most beloved progression fantasy web serials on Royal Road, the RE: Monarch Series now comes to Kindle Unlimited, and Audible (narrated by Luke Daniels).
 Perfect for fans of Bryce O'Connor, Luke Chmilenko, and Cale Plamann.

 ## Thoughts